-What to do on James Bond Island
+How to Visit & What to Expect at James Bond Island

 James Bond Island, locally known as Khao Ping Kan, is located about 25 kilometres northeast of Phuket Island, in the bay of Phang Nga.
-This unusual limestone rock formation is one of the many places in Phang Nga people have on their Phuket must-see list.
+This unusual limestone rock formation is one of the many places in Phang Nga that people have on their Phuket must-do list.
 There are some positive and negative opinions about this iconic Island, and most are justified, but it is still an amazing place to see with your own eyes.

-Before the 1974 Bond movie The Man With The Golden Gun with Roger Moore and Christopher Lee (remember ‘Count Dracula’ and ‘Saruman’ in Lord of the Rings?), few travellers knew about the Island.
+Before the 1974 Bond movie The Man With The Golden Gun with Roger Moore and Christopher Lee (remember ‘Count Dracula’ and ‘Saruman’ in The Lord of the Rings?), few travellers knew about the Island.
 The movie wasn’t good, with a 45% satisfaction score on Rotten Tomatoes, but the fame has continued growing.
-As of today, we bet most young visitors didn’t bother watching the film, but there is a chance that the bus that takes you from your hotel to the pier will play onboard.
+As of today, we bet most young visitors didn’t bother watching the film, but there is a chance that the bus that takes you from your hotel to the pier will play on board.

 Of course, before James Bond Island, the Island had a local name: Koh Tapu, which means ‘Nail Island’ for the pointy rock, and Koh Phi Khan for the Island surrounding it, meaning ‘Hills leaning against each other ‘.

 After the movie, the popularity of this remote Island exploded.
-The same thing happened for ‘The Beach’ in Phi Phi Island after the DiCaprio 2000 movie (19% on Rotten Tomatoes) and the Sky Bar at Lebua Hotel in Bangkok after the movie ‘The Hangover II” (33% satisfaction, because we know you would ask).
+The same thing happened for ‘The Beach’ in Phi Phi Island after the DiCaprio 2000 movie (19% on Rotten Tomatoes) and the Sky Bar at Lebua Hotel in Bangkok after the movie ‘The Hangover II” (33% satisfaction because we know you would ask).

 - The location is out of this world!
 The Island is in Phang Nga Bay, and even the cruise from Phuket Island through the fantastic limestone cliffs is breathtaking.